A Unique Child

 • Guidance for identifying SEN in the early years should take into account the variance between different types of early years setting.

-In 2018, the government funded four mini guides supporting effective identification of SEN in the early years, which had multiple versions to reflect the breadth of the sector.
-Moving forwards this should be a routine expectation rather than the exception.
+In 2018, the government funded four mini guides supporting effective identification of SEN in the early years.
+These had multiple versions to reflect the breadth of the sector.

-The SENCO Role
+The SENCO role

 • Work should be undertaken to help develop understanding of the early years SENCO role across the education, health and care sectors.